apache/couchdb/share/doc/src/api/database/misc.rst

 ==================

 .. http:post:: /{db}/_revs_diff
+  :synopsis: By given list of document revisions returns differences between the given revisions and ones that are in the database

   Given a set of document/revision IDs, returns the subset of those that do not correspond to revisions stored in the database.